 It was a bit like drinking a creme caramel, with licorice undertones.
 The fire in its belly may have long gone, but it still had personality, and grace.
 I doubt I’ll live long enough to see if the 2011 will be as graceful in 60 years time.
 However, I may report on what it is like, in 10 year’s time.

-One Response to “Bring Out The Old, Ring In The New”
+One thought on “Bring Out The Old, Ring In The New”

 What a treat!
 Sad to have missed it, I do like the oldies!
 Now to get my hands on a 2007 Sandeman, shouldn’t be too hard, the hard part will be the wait 🙂